wp-plugins/myph3preview/readme.txt

 2.0 changes:
 - Added support for [album] tag, showing all image that reside within this album (recursive) in one statement.

+2.1 changes:
+- Optical change: now show the same light-grey border on all myPh3 preview images in blog posts
+- Bugfix in [album]-style previews incorrectly linking the full size image